nielskee/draft-articles/TechnicalHiringPart2.md

 of my mind - it's a simple, standalone decision about a single candidate.

-If the anwser is "yes", or "maybe", I'll have a phone conversation.
+If the answer is "yes", or "maybe", I'll have a phone conversation.
 If the answer is "no", or "it's really unlikely" then the best thing for the candidate is to give them as much feedback as you can (I'll talk much more about feedback in the third and final post).